SaltyPineapple/CST-126/README.md

 # CST-126
 Database Programming 1

-This is my projet repository.
+This is my project repository.
 The project is a blog post website, Mine is like Twitter Project outcomes are
 PHP and MySQL experience
 Log in and out functionality